vosmann/flechette/README.md

 * TCP connections info.

 ## Server
 The server is a Spring Boot application.
-Fletchette provides a default NOP service that just returns a string response.
-More complex operations such as database reads or writes or expensive calculations can also be implemented in order to run stress tests on them.
+By default, Fletchette provides a default NOP service that just returns a string response on the root path `/`.
+Additional implementations for this interface can be provided.
+For example, more complex operations such as database reads or writes or expensive calculations we want run stress tests on.

 The embedded server, Tomcat by default, should be configured for every test.